-You should bring shorts or zip-off pants, short-sleeved t-shirts, long-sleeved shirts, bring a light sweater to enjoy star-gazing at night.
+You should bring shorts or zip-off pants, short-sleeved t-shirts, and long-sleeved shirts, and bring a light sweater to enjoy star-gazing at night.
 A wonderful activity to enjoy if you are onboard a cruise

 Bring also 2 swimsuits, and enjoy some one of the seven best places in the world to snorkel and scuba dive.
 During such trips, I have enjoyed a lot swimming with sea lions, marine turtles and other impressive species.

-We will not get tired to recommend you to protect from the bright equatorial sun.
-We recommend SPF 45 waterproof sunscreen, and apply it everywhere, every two hours.
+We will not get tired of recommending you to protect yourself from the bright equatorial sun.
+We recommend SPF 45 waterproof sunscreen and apply it everywhere, every two hours.
 You have to keep in mind that because of moisture, sunscreen must be applied more than once daily.

 Sunglasses, Sun hat, with brim – Make sure you have something to secure your hat when it is windy, as you do not want it to get blown overboard.